facilecss/core/docs/docs/intro.md

 # Facile CSS

-Facile is not ready yet, to use or documentation.
-The development is just started i few days ago.
-Please check back later.
+Facile is not done yet.
+The first BETA version will be released at <b>14 July.</b>